 - Use of humidified air

-A hospital stay may be needed to prevent dehydration and to help with breathing if the infection is serious.
+A hospital stay may be needed if you are unable to drink enough and to help with breathing if oxygen levels are too low.

 People are more likely to be admitted to the hospital if they:

 - Are older than 65 years or are children